-- If we use stack instead of queue Q we get another traversal order; depth-first - We go "as deep as possible", - Go back until we find unexplored adjacent vertex, - Go as deep as possible, - ÷ - $\bullet\,$ Often we are interested in "start time" and "finish time" of vertex u - Start time (d[u]): indicates at what "time" vertex is first visited. - Finish time (f[u]): indicates at what "time" all adjacent vertices have been visited. - Instead of using a stack in a DFS algorithms, we can write a recursive procedure - We will color a vertex gray when we first meet it and black when we finish processing all adjacent vertices. - Algorithm:
+- If we use stack instead of queue Q we get another traversal order; depth-first - We go "as deep as possible", - Go back until we find unexplored adjacent vertex, - Go as deep as possible,

+- Often we are interested in "start time" and "finish time" of vertex u - Start time (d[u]): indicates at what "time" vertex is first visited. - Finish time (f[u]): indicates at what "time" all adjacent vertices have been visited. - We can write DFS iteratively using the same algorithm as for BFS but with a STACK instead of a QUEUE, or, we can write a recursive DFS procedure - We will color a vertex gray when we first meet it and black when we finish processing all adjacent vertices. - Algorithm: